DaquanJ/stop_watch/README.md

 ## app description

-This app is a stopwatch component that:
+This app is a stopwatch:

+Allows the user to press a button "Start" to start the stopwatch </br>
+the incrementing time is displayed in seconds </br>
-Allows the user to press a button "Start" to start the stopwatch the incrementing time is displayed in seconds
+Allows the user to press a button "Pause" to pause the stopwatch at the current time </br>
-Allows the user to press a button "Pause" to pause the stopwatch at the current time Allows the user to press a button "Reset" to stop the stopwatch and reset the time to 0
+Allows the user to press a button "Reset" to stop the stopwatch and reset the time to 0 </br>